 Tooth enamel protects the pulp.
 If the enamel is damaged, it can lead to pulpitis.

-- Tooth decay: Bacteria in the mouth produce acid that can eat away at the enamel and create holes in the tooth.
+- Tooth decay: bacteria in the mouth produce acid that can erode enamel and create cavities;

-- Cracks: Small cracks can occur if you chew hard food or injure your tooth.
+- Cracks: small cracks can occur if you chew hard food or injure a tooth;

-- Dental procedures: dental treatment can cause pulpitis.
-If the tooth is improperly filled, it can lead to the development of secondary caries and cause pulpitis.
+- Dental procedures: treatment can cause pulpitis.
+If a tooth is improperly filled, it may lead to secondary decay and pulpitis;

-- Worn enamel: Grinding teeth or aggressive brushing can wear down the enamel and make the nerve more vulnerable to inflammation.
+- Worn enamel: teeth grinding or aggressive brushing can wear down enamel and make the nerve more vulnerable;

-- Advanced periodontal disease: periodontitis is a serious gum disease caused by a bacterial infection.
-It usually starts with gum inflammation that is not properly treated.
-Periodontitis can cause bone loss, which can lead to pulpitis.
+- Advanced periodontal disease: periodontitis is a serious gum disease caused by bacterial infection.
+It often begins as untreated gum inflammation and can lead to bone loss and pulpitis.

 How is pulpitis diagnosed?

-One of the main ways to diagnose pulpitis is to evaluate the reactions of the nerve tissues of the pulp.
+One of the main ways to diagnose pulpitis is by assessing the response of the pulp’s nerve tissue.

-- Electrodentoscopy: This test determines if the pulp is alive or if the infection has progressed to pulp necrosis.
+- Electric pulp testing: determines whether the pulp is alive or if necrosis has developed;

-- Testing reactions to heat and cold: in irreversible pulpitis, sensitivity persists for more than a few seconds.
-If the pulp tissue is dead, you will not feel any sensitivity.
+- Thermal testing (heat and cold): in irreversible pulpitis, sensitivity lasts longer than a few seconds.
+If the pulp is dead, there is no sensitivity;

-- Dental X-rays to detect tooth defects and signs of infection.
+- Dental X-ray: used to detect defects and signs of infection.

 How is pulpitis treated?

-With reversible pulpitis, the dentist will try to eliminate the cause and preserve the pulp and the functionality of the tooth.
-This often involves treating caries and filling the tooth with a conventional filling.
+In reversible pulpitis, the dentist will try to eliminate the cause and preserve the pulp and function of the tooth.
+This often involves treating decay and placing a filling.

-Irreversible pulpitis requires removal of pulp tissue or tooth.
+Irreversible pulpitis requires removal of the pulp tissue or the tooth.

-Antibiotics do not cure pulpitis, but they can help prevent the infection from progressing if treatment is delayed.
-However, the opinions of experts regarding the use of antibiotics for pulpitis differ.
-Some experts claim that pulpitis is not always caused by bacteria, so antibiotics should not be prescribed.
+Antibiotics do not treat pulpitis, but they may help prevent infection progression if treatment is delayed.
+However, experts have differing opinions on their use, as pulpitis is not always caused by bacteria.

 What are the possible complications of pulpitis?

-If left untreated, pulpitis can lead to a periapical abscess, in which the infection is localized to the bone or soft tissue.
-A person may notice the accumulation of pus near the tooth.
+If untreated, pulpitis can lead to a periapical abscess, where infection localizes in the bone or soft tissues.
+A person may notice pus accumulation near the tooth.

 Symptoms may include: